krizmanmarko/edge_detection/README.md

-# Pipelined Canny Edge Detector in C++ and OpenCV using Pthreads and MPI
+# Pipelined Canny Edge Detector in C++ and OpenCV using Pthreads

 ## OpenCV Installation